palomachain/docs/src/guide/develop/quick-start/paloma-py/transactions.md

 Use `LCDClient.wallet()` to create a Wallet from any Key instance.
 The Key provided should correspond to the account you intend to sign the transaction with.

-::: Bad Key length error
+::: details `bad Key length` error
-NOTE: If you are using MacOS and got an exception 'bad key length' from MnemonicKey, please check your python implementation. if python3 -c "import ssl; print(ssl.OPENSSL_VERSION)" returns LibreSSL 2.8.3, you need to reinstall python via pyenv or homebrew.
+NOTE: If you are using MacOS and got an exception `bad key length` from MnemonicKey, please check your python implementation. if ```python3 -c "import ssl; print(ssl.OPENSSL_VERSION)"``` returns LibreSSL 2.8.3, you need to reinstall python via pyenv or homebrew.
 :::

 ```py